FredHutch/coopMetrics/README.md

 ## Usage

-This package works in two parts.
-First, pulling the data from GitHub and Google Analytics and saving it.
-Second, building the report.
+This package works by pulling data from GitHub and Google Analytics.

 ### To refresh the available dataset:
 - update variables in `data-raw/DATA.R` if needed